zxue/install-maximo-on-azure-and-aws/README.md

 ![MAS Architecture](media/mas-architecture.png)

-Before installing Maximo Application Suite (MAS 8.x or higher) on Microsoft Azure, check the [prerequisites](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=azure-overview), incluidng Azure subscriptions, IBM Maximo license and entitlement key, Red Hat account and pull sceret, domain and subdomain names for your OpenShift cluster.
+Before installing Maximo Application Suite (MAS 8.x or higher) on Microsoft Azure, check the [prerequisites](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=azure-overview), including Azure subscriptions, IBM Maximo license and entitlement key, Red Hat account and pull secret, domain and subdomain names for your OpenShift cluster.

 You can install Maximo using the BYOL option, or purchase Maximo from Azure Marketplace and then install it on Azure.
 With the BYOL option, you can install Maximo on a new OpenShift cluster, on an existing cluster, or
 1. New Red Hat® OpenShift® cluster by using the Installer Provisioned Infrastructure (IPI)